 A nondegree student in good academic standing at NMSU must submit a formal application for a change of status from nondegree to degree seeking.
 Requirements for regular admission must be met.
 Nondegree students may not transfer more than 30 credits from this status to any undergraduate degree program with the exception of students participating in a high school concurrent enrollment program.

 Former students of the NMSU system, who have been out of school for more than two consecutive semesters are required to make a formal application for readmission.
 Applications should be submitted to the Undergraduate Admissions Office before the opening of the semester or summer sessions for which the student plans to enroll.

-A student who has attended other institutions during an absence must have official transcripts forwarded directly to the Undergraduate Admissions Office by the Registrar of each institution and must be eligible to return to the college or university last attended.
+A student who has attended other institutions during an absence must have official transcripts sent to the Undergraduate Admissions Office and must be eligible to return to the college or university they last attended.
 Transcripts must be received prior to the date of registration.
 Admission status at the time of readmission will normally be determined by previous NMSU academic standing.
 However, academic performance at other institutions attended during the applicant’s absence from NMSU may be taken into consideration in determining the student’s admission status.

 Opportunities for High Schools Students